 There’s something truly magical about rock pools – they’re set against gorgeous beach backdrops, filled with crystal clear tidal waters and are the ideal temperature for a dip on a hot summers day.

 Even if you aren’t swimming, exploring these pools is just as fun.
-Tidal rock pools are a mecca for marine life like starfish, crabs and octopus providing a great snapshot of marine life.
+Tidal rock pools are a mecca for marine life like starfish and crabs providing a great snapshot of marine life.

 The Barrington Coast is blessed to have some gorgeous rock pools dotted along our 190km coastline.
 Here are some of our best.

 WARNING: Tidal rock pools can be unpredictable and remote from lifesaving assistance.
 Always swim with caution and always check depth before jumping into any unfamiliar water.
-Take care at all times and be aware of incoming tides, ocean swells and rogue waves.
+Take care at all times and be aware of incoming tides, ocean swells, rogue waves, sharp rocks and sharp shells.
+And never touch (or step on) a marine animal... some are poisonous.

 1. The Tanks, Forster